 Personalized learning is challenging.
 Starting from scratch can be daunting: the first step may not be what we expect.
 It’s not having the right technology or putting in extra hours creating just the right worksheet for each kid (though these may be components).

 The first step is building relationships with our students.

 Framework for Teaching: Industrial v.
 Relational

 One of the greatest shifts in mindset happening in education today is a shift from an Industrial framework to a Relational framework.
 In an Industrial framework, we apply the same strategy to all students, catch as many students as possible in the learning, and expect the rest of the students to go the extra mile in order to understand.
 This model is often described as teaching to the middle.
 Our highly advanced students will likely not reach their full potential, and our disengaged and low-performing students will continue to be disengaged and low-performing.

 Industrial frameworks reinforce the classic bell curve of student understanding.

-, and uses the knowledge gained from those relationships to push individual understanding.
+Relational learning provides opportunities for authentic connection between student and teacher, and uses the knowledge gained from those relationships to push individual understanding.
 Examples used in the classroom revolve around student interests or maybe funny stories that happened to the teacher.
 Classes provide opportunities for students to share about themselves and the teacher to share their experiences as well.

 Without authentic connection, how can we know the personalized needs of the student?
 Data is obviously important, but it doesn’t provide context.
 We may have a page full of student work with several errors, but unless we’ve built a relationship with the student, how can we know if those errors stem from a lack of understanding, or a lack of sleep?